asis/flot-pyramid/README.md

   </tbody>
 </table>

-The `flot.pyramid` plugin will process the data as follows (given we wnat to plot the data showing the bars representing the women values to the left):
+The `flot.pyramid` plugin will process the data as follows (given we want to plot the bars representing women values to the left):

-1. Extract the data labels (`0-20`, `20-40`, and `40+`) and use them as the Y axis tick labels
+1. Extract the data labels (`0-20`, `20-40`, and `40+`) and use them as
-2. Flip the women related data, so `flot` is actually plotting `-900`, `-1150`, and `-1000`
+    the Y axis tick labels
-3. Add a custom X axis formatter, so the negative values are shown as positive
+2. Add a custom X axis formatter, so the negative values are shown as positive
+3. Flip the women related data, so `flot` is actually plotting `-900`, `-1150`, and `-1000`.
+The original series data is left untouched.
+    The "flip" only affects the datapoints used internally by `flot`.

 And that's it!